Pedrodpj92/clontmpV2_Predicting_DBpedia_types/README.md

                 DBpedia ontology version. <39 | 2014 | 201610>

         -m CHARACTER, --mapping_based_properties=CHARACTER
                 path to input mapping_based_properties.ttl.
-In modern DBpedia versions it may be mapping_based_objects.ttl, it works well so.
+In modern DBpedia versions it may appear as mapping_based_objects.ttl.

         -i CHARACTER, --instance_types=CHARACTER
-                path to input instance_types.ttl In modern DBpedia versions it may be splitted in 2 files, transitive and 'ending' (leves) types.
+                path to input instance_types.ttl In modern DBpedia versions it may appear splitted in 2 files, transitive and 'ending' (leves) types.
-              This main program assumes that types file are completed, so in case of divided files, should be merged previously
+              This main program assumes that types file are completed, so in case of divided files, they should be merged previously.

         -o CHARACTER, --pathOut=CHARACTER
                 path to output files.
 Directory should exist previously